 As the weeks passed, the vision of the cabin in the woods appeared again and again.
 I realized that God was showing me a particular environment that would allow me to heal and thrive.
 I knew the vision was from God because it always occurred after my mind-chatter had quieted down, and I felt at peace.
 I am a highly sensitive person, and highly sensitive people thrive in quiet beautiful Nature sanctuaries.

-It took 3 years for the Dark Night of the Soul to pass.
-It took a long time for me to access all the deep layers of pain, built up like sedimentary rock.
+I incubated for three years in the Dark Night of the Soul, accessing all the deep layers of pain built up like sedimentary rock.

-Step 3: Jump.
-Take the Risk.
-Act on Your Vision.
+Step 3: Take the Risk to Act on Your Vision.

 After praying with my friends, I decided to take the risk to build my dream home.
 I realized that my fears about not having enough money would never go away.
 I had to proceed in the direction of my dream, taking one step at a time.
 I asked God to reveal the next step, day after day.